Manage Anxiety and Stress: 5 Positive Coping Mechanisms

 There are several types of anxiety disorders, including social anxiety disorders, phobias, generalized anxiety disorders, and separation anxiety.
 It is possible to have one or multiple anxiety disorders.
 Regardless of the type of anxiety you struggle with, it is essential to seek professional help at a treatment center like The Meadowglade, where you can learn how to overcome anxiety and leave treatment with the tools and skills necessary to safely and effectively cope with triggers in the future.

 According to the National Alliance on Mental Illness (NAMI), anxiety disorders are the most common illness in the United States.
 Data shows that as many as 19% of the population (approximately 40 million adults) in the United States over age eighteen struggle with anxiety.
-Like addiction and many other mental health conditions, anxiety disorders are treatable, yet few of those who could benefit from treatment ever seek or receive the help they need.
+Like and many other mental health conditions, anxiety disorders are treatable, yet few of those who could benefit from treatment ever seek or receive the help they need.
 The Anxiety and Depression Association of America (AADA) estimates less than 37% of people with anxiety disorder get treatment.

 Symptoms of Anxiety